Sampling

 The simplest mechanism for generating discrete events is to have a clock clk execute an action 𝜸 periodically.
 We can generate periodic events in various ways:

-• sampling events with periodic!(clk, 𝜸, Δt) are executed at the clock sample rate Δt,
+periodic!(clk, 𝜸, Δt)are executed at the clock sample rateΔt, - conditional events with

 Sampling is useful if we want to model repeated or periodic events interacting with a DES, check conditions, trace or visualize the system periodically.